AurelienJt/AurelienJt/README.md

 ### Hello there!  👋
-I'm Axa, little amateur who likes playing around with python and is always ready to learn new things!
+Little amateur who likes playing around with python and is always ready to learn new things.